cshum/imagor/README.md

 ```

 **When to use:**
-- Enable in image editor or preview contexts where the same source image is requested at multiple sizes (e.g. `800x600`, `400x300`, `200x150`).
+- Enable in preview contexts where the same source image is requested at multiple sizes (e.g. `800x600`, `400x300`, `200x150`).
 Add `filters:preview()` to opt base image requests into the in-memory cache — the first request decodes and caches; subsequent requests skip I/O entirely.
 - Enable when the same `watermark()` or `image()` image path is reused across many requests (e.g. a logo watermark on every image).
-Overlay caching is automatic and does not require `preview()`.
 - Images larger than `VIPS_CACHE_MAX_WIDTH` × `VIPS_CACHE_MAX_HEIGHT` are still served normally, just not cached.
 - Only known-size requests (explicit width × height) are served from cache.
 Unknown-size (0×0) and oversized requests always load from source to ensure correct native resolution.
-- Requests with crop coordinates or `focal()` filters always bypass the cache, even with `preview()`, because the cache stores a downscaled copy and pixel coordinates from the original image space would be incorrect.
+- Requests with crop coordinates always bypass the cache, because the cache stores a downscaled copy and pixel coordinates from the original image space would be incorrect.
 - Leave disabled (default) if source image paths are highly varied or user-supplied, as caching provides no benefit.
 - Set `VIPS_CACHE_TTL` if source images may change at the same image path (e.g. mutable assets).
 Without a TTL, stale pixels are served until evicted by memory pressure or process restart.
 For stable assets (logos, static images), TTL is not needed.
-- `VIPS_CACHE_FORMAT` controls how cached pixels are stored in memory. `pixel` (default) stores raw uncompressed pixels — fastest cache-hit but uses the most memory. `png` uses lossless compression — smaller memory footprint with pixel-identical quality. `webp` uses lossy compression — smallest memory footprint at the cost of slight quality difference.
+- `VIPS_CACHE_FORMAT` controls how cached pixels are stored in memory. `pixel` (default) stores raw uncompressed pixels — fastest cache-hit and pixel-identical, but uses the most memory. `png` uses lossless compression — smaller memory footprint with pixel-identical quality. `webp` uses lossy compression — smallest memory footprint at the cost of slight quality difference.

 libvips also has a built-in operation cache (`VIPS_MAX_CACHE_MEM`, `VIPS_MAX_CACHE_SIZE`, `VIPS_MAX_CACHE_FILES`) that reuses recently computed operations.
 For imagor's typical workload, each request processes a different source image so this cache rarely gets hits — the defaults (0 = disabled) are appropriate.
 See [libvips documentation](https://github.com/libvips/libvips/issues/1585) for details.